 1. Saddha is not blind faith.
-It is confidence based on knowledge.What is balanced livelihood?
+It is understood as confidence based on knowledge.What is balanced livelihood?

 A householder is to know his income and expenses and leads a balanced life, neither extravagant nor miserly, knowing that thus his income will stand in excess of his expenses, but not his expenses in excess of his income.
 [Check and tend to the balance.]

 There are four sources for increasing amassed wealth: abstaining from debauchery and drunkenness, not indulging in gambling; [choosing your friends with care,] having companionship and intimacy with the good.